greybrunix/literateC/README.md

    * Knuth, Donald; "On the Translation of Languages from Left to Right"; Information and Control Vol.8, Issue 6, p607-639; 1965
+   * Purple/Red/Green Dragon Book (any of which is helpful)